 Indeed, factor VIII is a trace protein in plasma with a concentration of only about 0.2 mg/L.

-When vWF is bound to factor VIII it prevents binding of factor VIII to phospholipid surfaces including activated platelets and thereby factor VIII cannot be a part of the tenase complex with factor IXa, phospholipids and calcium ions. vWF also protects factor VIII from inactivation by activated protein C (APC) and from activation by factor Xa but not by thrombin, the reason probably being that both factor Xa and APC requires a phospholipid surface in their action on factor VIII whereas thrombin does not.
+vWF serves an important role in targeting and concentrating factor VIII to the injured vascular wall via exposed subendothelium.
+When vWF is bound to factor VIII, it prevents binding of factor VIII to phospholipid surfaces including activated platelets and thereby factor VIII cannot be a part of the tenase complex with factor IXa, phospholipids and calcium ions. vWF also protects factor VIII from inactivation by activated protein C (APC) and from activation by factor Xa, but not by thrombin.
+The reason probably being that both factor Xa and APC require a phospholipid surface in their action on factor VIII whereas thrombin does not.

 Activation of factor VIII